 We do not provide scholarships to Courier Program participants.
-We highly suggest Couriers contact his/her college or university (if enrolled) to see if they can help secure funding.
-However, Couriers may apply for a travel stipend if he/she attends Diversity Impact, which can offset the expense of traveling to Eastern Kentucky.
-Couriers may contact the Courier Coordinator at email@example.com for more information.
+We highly suggest Couriers contact their college or university to see if they can help secure funding.
+Most colleges provide funding for summer internship programs.

 FNU does not award academic credits for the Courier Program.
 However, we highly suggest contacting your college or university (if enrolled) to see if this experience is eligible for academic credit through the Courier’s college or university.

-Courier Crossing is the last few days of the Courier Program experience in July.
-Couriers will all come to Wendover to reflect on their experience with the Courier Program Coordinator.
-Couriers will also share a recap of his/her summer and share the special projects he/she worked on throughout the summer experience.
+Courier Crossing takes place during the last few days of the Courier Program.
+During this time, Couriers will reflect on their experiences with the Courier Program Coordinator and each other.
+Couriers will also share a recap of their summer and share the special projects they worked on throughout the summer experience.

-The first step is to complete the online application.
-Courier applicants must also upload a copy of this/her Driver’s License and unofficial academic transcripts.
-Courier applicants will also need three letters of recommendation sent to CourierApplicants@frontier.edu with the applicant's’ name in the subject line.
-After these materials are received, applicants may be offered an interview with the Courier Program Coordinator as well as 1-2 related individuals.
-After all interviews have been completed, the Courier Program Coordinator will send an acceptance letter.
-Acceptance is also contingent upon successful completion of all credentialing materials including a Drug and Alcohol Screening and Background Check.
+The first step is to complete the online application, which will be live on our website on Monday, November 15, 2021.
+Courier applicants must upload a copy of their Driver’s License and unofficial academic transcripts.
+Courier applicants will also need three letters of recommendation.
+All letters of recommendation must be sent from the individual composing the recommendation and cannot be submitted by the Courier applicant.
+After these materials are received, applicants may be offered an interview with the Courier Program Coordinator and members of the Courier Advisory Committee or others related to the program.
+Interviews are conducted on a rolling basis.
+After all interviews have been completed by early March 2022, the Courier Program Coordinator will send an acceptance packet with valuable information to your home address, as well as an acceptance letter to your email address.
+Acceptance is also contingent upon successful completion of all credentialing materials, including a drug screen and background check.

 Yes!
-We highly encourage family members come visit the Couriers during the program.
-Family members may stay at Wendover by making reservations at http://www.frontier.edu/wendover.
-Reservations must be made at least 48 hours in advance.
-Family visits should not impact a Courier’s service hours.
+We highly encourage family members to come visit the Couriers during the program.
+Nearby Lexington offers many hotels and accommodations.
+Please note that family visits should not impact a Courier’s service hours.

-Each Courier's schedule will differ, and after the first two weeks, the schedule will be decided between the Courier and their sites.
-However, a sample of this schedule could look like the following: 7:45 AM - Breakfast; 8:15 AM - Travel to site; 8:30 AM - Serve at primary clinic site (shadow experience, administrative work, special project); 2:00 PM - Travel to secondary community partner; 2:30 PM - Serve at community partner site; 5:00 PM - Return to Wendover/homestay site; 5:30 PM - Dinner, free time in the evening to explore the Southeastern Kentucky and the community the Courier is serving in.
+Each Courier's schedule will differ to some degree, and after the first two weeks, the schedule will be decided between the Courier and their sites.
+Couriers will be at clinical sites and doing community service hours Monday-Thursday, and Fridays will be devoted to Canvas Catalog coursework, working on Courier assignments, meeting with the Courier Program Coordinator, and cleaning and house checks in the Courier House.
+A sample schedule for days when Couriers are completing clinic hours could look like the following: *7:45 AM - breakfast // *8:15 AM - travel to site // *9:00 AM - serve at primary clinic site (shadowing, administrative work, special project) // *3:00 PM - travel to secondary community partner and volunteer at the site // *6:00 PM - return to campus for dinner and free time in the evening to explore Central Kentucky and the community the Courier is serving in